lukebarton/curriculum-vitae/README.markdown

 Career Future
 -------------

-I am looking for contracts but will consider full time positions with a software development company which has interesting projects and an attractive culture.
+I am looking for contracts.
+I would only consider permanent positions with the very best software development companies which have interesting projects and attractive cultures.

 Career History
 --------------

 **Senior Developer at Disruptech – Milton Keynes**

-_January 2013 – Present_
+_2013 – Present_

-Disruptech is web startup which is currently producing a new social network website based on Symfony2 using scrum methodology.
+* Maintaining joint accountability with one other senior developer for the development of the front and back end of a new social network website based on Symfony 2 using scrum methodology

-Alongside another senior developer, I'm leading development of both front end and back end of the application.
-As well as evolving and developing the product, I'm providing guidance to 2 junior developers and steering the company towards it's goal of being a cutting-edge software development house in terms of operations, culture and practices.

-In addition to the typical LAMP stack, I'm currently working with Symfony2, Doctrine 2 and Neo4j.
-I've implemented SaltStack, which allows us to automatically configure and remotely manage production and development web servers, making it easier for us to use a service such as Amazon EC2 to quickly provide additional load capacity for an application.
+* Tasked with the direction and supervision of two junior developers, guiding them in their daily duties to ensure the delivery of an optimised product

+* Playing a critical role in the business, leading development activities to assist the start-up company in its objective of becoming a first-rate development house

-I am also responsible for several dedicated and virtual servers currently across different providers and have overseen the migration from several DNS providers into Amazon Route 53.
+* Maintaining overall accountability for the management of multiple dedicated and virtual servers, with senior responsibility for the coordination of the migration from DNS providers to Amazon Route 53

+* Key technologies utilised within the role include:

+ * Symfony2, Doctrine 2, Neo4j and SaltStack (used for the automatic configuration and remote management of web servers)

 ---

 **Web Developer at Evolving Media Limited – Bedford**

-_December 2010 – January 2013_
+_2010 – 2013_

-Evolving delivers award-winning websites and applications for companies such as J D Wetherspoon, TGI Fridays, YO!
-Sushi and David Lloyd Leisure.
+* Played a pivotal role in the development of websites for a company that provides development services to high profile clients including JD Wetherspoon, TGI Friday's, Yo!
+Sushi and David Lloyd Leisure

-Development centres around, but is not limited to, the typical LAMP stack to deliver popular websites which generate revenue for Evolving's clients.
-I've architected, engineered and advised on several systems which include components such as RESTful APIs, message queues and single sign ons.
+* Tasked with the design, development and delivery of a broad range of systems, including RESTful APIs, message queues and single sign-on components

-I oversaw the transition from Subversion to Git version control systems as well as the adoption of a revised development workflow which allows Evolving to meet client requirements of over 20 code deployments per day with full audit trail.
+* Driving standards within the business through the management of an initiative to migrate from Subversion to Git version control systems, including the implementation of a new development workflow

-As a firm believer in keeping up to date with the software development industry I encourage and educate other developers within the company.
-I also enjoy presenting which is a skill that I relish the opportunity to practice and improve upon.
+* Facilitating internal development activities in the above project, enabling the company to deliver 20 code deployments per day within a fast-paced, multi-priority environment

+* Played a key role in personnel development, training developers to ensure they achieved their personal potential

 ---

 **Technical Director at Guardian Star Limited – Peterborough**

-_June 2010 – October 2011_
+_2010 – 2011_

-Guardian Star are a start-up aiming to offer a unique web and mobile based support product for those undertaking activities which put them at risk, such as dating or outdoor pursuits such as hiking, climbing or mountain biking.
-The service requires users to register their itinerary with the service so that in the event something untoward occurs; Guardian Star has the information at their fingertips to provide to the relevant emergency services.
-As a key part of the service, it contacts the user to ensure their safety after their event.
+* Acting as Technical Director within a start-up operation developing a web and mobile based support product for clients undertaking high risk physical activities and adventure sports

+* Innovating a new system to enable the upload of client itineraries to the service, facilitate swift communications with emergency services and contact clients to ensure their safety

-As technical director I was responsible for the technical operations, from web application development to the provision of phone systems.
+* Retaining overall accountability for the technical function, including the development of the web application and the creation of the telecommunications system

+* Key technologies utilised within the system included:

-Technically, the web application was built with PHP5 and uses several external APIs; an SMS gateway for two-way SMS, an Email dispatching service for rejection monitoring, a marketing and newsletter management service and PayPal integration for subscription based payment.
-It leveraged the Zend Framework and persisted via a primarily MongoDB-based storage.
+ * The Zend Framework, MongoDB storage, PHP5 (for web application development) external APIs, an SMS gateway (for two-way SMS), an email dispatch service, a marketing and newsletter management service and PayPal (for client subscriptions)

 ---

 **Web Developer for i3 Media – Peterborough**

-_July 2009 – June 2010_
+_2009 – 2010_

-i3 Media are a digital agency delivering large volume websites and ecommerce solutions to many high profile clients such as Autoglass and The Ideal Home Show, including websites serving over quarter of a million page views a day, shops taking over £100,000 a year and live auction websites.

-Primarily working on an in-house CMS & Ecommerce platform, which was used to deliver standardised solutions, I worked at all levels from database through application to front end with PHP5, Zend Framework, JavaScript and jQuery.
+* Acting effectively in the role of Web Developer, responsible for the creation and delivery of websites and ecommerce solutions for major clients including Autoglass and the Ideal Home Show

+* Working on critical client projects, including websites that serviced a total of +250,000 daily users and online retail stores with revenues of +100k per year

+* Integral to the ongoing success of a CMS and ecommerce platform used to deliver standardised technical solutions

+* Key technologies utilisied in the role included:

+ * PHP5, Zend Framework, JavaScript and jQuery

 ---

 **Software Engineer for Rabbitsoft Limited – Cambridge**

-_November 2008 – July 2009 - Red Herring Europe 100 winners in 2009._
+_2008 – 2009 - Red Herring Europe 100 winners in 2009_

+* Performing a key role as a Software Engineer responsible for working on the development of a new enterprise business collaboration platform using a Web Operating System interface

-Rabbitsoft is a start up business in the process of developing an innovative enterprise business collaboration platform.
-This extranet application provides collaboration, communication and business applications through a ‘Web Operating System’ interface.
+* Developing a system that facilitates the workloads of business clients through an extranet application that enables collaboration, communication and multiple business application integration

-I was one of three developers responsible for the design and development of the application.
-I was jointly responsible for the architectural design and development of several modules within the solution including cross-browser rendering of company organisational charts, front end theming and reusable user interface controls such as a custom “select” control which featured images, filter and keyboard navigation.
+* Responsible for application design and development, including architectural module design covering cross-browser rendering of organisational charts, front end theming and reusable user interface controls

-The front end was completely AJAX driven meaning that the business applications running on the platform are loaded asynchronously and described in XML and JavaScript.
-The configuration was interpreted by a client-side JavaScript interpreter building the GUI on the fly out of the available controls stack.
-The application’s back end was built using PHP5 and MySQL to create a service oriented architecture (SOA) solution which exposed a set of services via a RESTful interface that responded in either XML or JSON.

-Following the development of the application I was involved with testing, bug fixing and packaging.
-This also included working with an early adopter community providing user training and support.
+* Undertaking post-development quality assurance, covering all areas of test processes, bug fixing and packaging

+* Delivering a comprehensive service of support and training to an early adopter community involved in the pre-launch test processes

-This role was hugely challenging and I gained extensive knowledge and experience of developing a large scale AJAX and LAMP application.
+* Developing an in-depth knowledge of the demands and requirements of working on a large-scale AJAX and LAMP application

-Following the launch of the product the business focus moved towards sales and marketing and I decided to find a more secure role that would allow me to continue building upon my existing skills.
+* Key technologies used in the role included:

+ * AJAX, XML, JavaScript, XML, JSON, PHP5 and MySQL

 ---

 **Web Developer for Design57 Limited – St Ives, Cambridgeshire**

-_February 2007 – November 2008_
+_2007 – 2008_

-Design57 provides web design, software development and hosting services to more than 100 clients.
-Their service offerings range from small brochure websites through to fully managed property and product directory applications.

-I was the sole technical resource responsible for both the development of new solutions and supporting existing services.
-I liaised with the clients and carried out business analysis to determine their requirements to gain agreement on scope and their expectations.
-Where appropriate I carried out solutions design and planning activities for the project.

-I provided all technical support for live the websites working closely with both clients and third party suppliers.
-I dealt with fault resolution and managing change requests from clients, ensuring that revenue was generated for the business when appropriate.

-The platform was purely LAMP (Linux, Apache, MySQL, PHP) and covered the full software development life cycle working with both PHP development and front-end technologies such as CSS, JavaScript and jQuery.

-Although challenged to some extent by the existing code base, I implemented reusable and structured object oriented modules that would provide future efficiency savings and improve maintainability.

-The responsibilities of this role were very broad and I welcomed the level of autonomy that it provided.
-It also allowed me to develop my skills beyond just technical development, enabling me to understand the broader business model, delivery through project management, commercial considerations and working closely with clients.

-I thoroughly enjoyed working at Design57 and the opportunity it provided to me, however, as the business developed and the number of clients grew, I felt it was time to move on to a new challenge where I would gain more exposure to application development.
+* Initially employed in the role of Web Developer for a company focused upon the delivery of web design, software development and hosting services to a large (100+) client base

+* Maintaining overall accountability for new solution development and support activities, as the sole technical resource in the company

+* Consulting directly with clients to analyse their unique project requirements, develop the project scope and ensure they were fully updated on project progress throughout the lifecycle

+* Leading technical support activities for all live websites, with additional accountability for issue resolution, change requests and third party supplier management

+* Key technologies utilised in the role included:

+ * Linux, Apache, MySQL and PHP (LAMP) for software development, in addition to front end technologies including CSS, JavaScript and jQuery

 ---

 **Self-training and development**

-_January 2006 – February 2007_

-Having been interested in programming as a hobbyist for several years I was fortunate enough to be able to take some time out during this period to develop my skills and knowledge of software development.
-I used this time to gain a deep insight into the LAMP platform and getting to grips with object oriented design and software development best practice.
-During this time I developed small applications and websites on a voluntary basis to help gain real world experience.
+Ongoing self training, including taking time out from work (2006-2007) to study the LAMP platform and object oriented design, while developing small applications and websites on a voluntary basis.

 ---

 **Education**

-Rutland College, Oakham - 2004-2005
-Studied Computing, Psychology and Politics to A/S level.
+AS Level: Computing, Psychology & Politics
-Uppingham Community College - 1999-2004 – 10 GCSEs

-* AA - Science (Double Award)

-* A - History

-* CC - English Language and Literature

-* C – Maths
+GCSE: Including English & Mathematics